jhell85/rails_animal_shelter_api/README.md

 ## Description

-_This is an API application that will let a user see an available animals in the animal shelter it will return a json object with an anmial that will have their species name and age_
+_An API application that will let a user see an available animals in the animal shelter_

 ## Setup/Installation Requirements

 ## Setup/Installation Requirements
 _Make sure you have [Ruby](https://www.ruby-lang.org/en/documentation/installation) installed on your computer._